Dundalk Photographic Society 2019

 On display were collographs, screenprints, papier mache crafts. clay pieces and constructions, aswell as a showcase by Junior Cert and FETAC groups.
 The students also had help from NCAD students and school staff.
 All proceeds went to St Brigid’s School.

-Opened Thursday 22nd September at 7pm
+Preview reception: Thursday 22nd September at 7pm

 ‘Mi Camino a Través del Arte’